 Financial Anatomy of the society:

-Money is the haemoglobin of the society.
-Healthiness of human body depends on the level of haemoglobin.
+Money is the haemoglobin of society.
+The healthiness of the human body depends on the level of haemoglobin.
 And, a society carrying the burden of being financially deprived is like being anaemic and somehow lugging along.
-Being in the lower end of normal range of haemoglobin is something, but bleeding profusely and with a haemoglobin less than 5 is akin to the society heading for trouble in its entirety and not just the poor alone.
-Any society that wants to be progressive should plan for healthy “humanglobin”.
+Being in the lower end of the normal range of haemoglobin is something, but bleeding profusely and with haemoglobin, less than 5 is akin to the society heading for trouble in its entirety and not just the poor alone.
+Any society that wants to be progressive should plan for healthy “human globin”.

 Taking the example of a moderate society, Figure LB2 shows the model of a general distribution of wealth in a stable society.
 The volume encompassed by the curve is the total population under consideration.
 In the stable society it will always be a bell distribution

 Fig LB7 shows the bell distribution in 3 types of society; financially challenged is, graph “a” (mean is am), moderate society is graph “b” (mean is bm), rich society is graph “c” (mean is cm).
 The vertical purple arrow indicates the basic amenities’ cut-off point.
 The vertical y axis (green vertical arrow) indicates the number of people and the horizontal x axis represents improving financial independence.

 The total population can be considered in three segments.
 The middle portion is the one within 33% on either side of the mean (the author does not differentiate among mean or median or mode for the sake of simplicity), we will call them, henceforth as “Major Group 1” (MG1).
 The features of this group are –

 In terms of numbers they are in majority since they lie on either side of the peak of the bell curve.